florianbuerger/florianbuerger.com/content/work.md

 > I have this idea for an awesome app! 🙋

-> We have an app but it doesn't perform very well 😞
+> We have an app, but it doesn't perform very well 😞

 # Is this you?

 If you see yourself in one of the statements above, please [contact me](mailto:florian@florianbuerger.com?subject=Project inquiry).
 I will help you to bring that idea to life, advise you how your app could be improved or help your engineering team with the implementation.

 I am available for iOS and macOS development as well as any kind of software design.
-As I am learning other platforms as well I will take on smaller web front-end or Android projects.
+As I am learning other platforms as well, I will take on smaller web front-end or Android projects.

 I develop apps full time for the Apple platform since the first release of iPhone.
-Back then, iOS was called iPhone OS and web apps were the “sweet solution” for apps on iPhone, just to put the time frame into perpective.
+Back then, iOS was called iPhone OS, and web apps were the “sweet solution” for apps on iPhone, just to put the time frame into perspective.

 # FAQ